Action News investigation leads to federal charges in alleged bogus businesses case

-Federal investigators say David Weinstein, formerly of Cherry Hill, Vijay Reddy of Michigan, and Kevin Brown of Burlington sold phony medical billing business to dozens of unsuspecting victims.
+Federal investigators say David Weinstein, formerly of Cherry Hill; Vijay Reddy of Michigan; and Kevin Brown of Burlington sold phony medical billing businesses to dozens of unsuspecting victims.

 FBI agents arrested the men earlier this month.